bruvellu/cephalic-furrow/3-text/furrow.md

 characterized their dynamics throughout development.
 We find that *btd* and *eve* mutant embryos invariably form between one and four ectopic folds on each side of the body (Table 1, {@fig:dynamics}A,D).
-The ectopic folds form by an abrupt epithelial buckling, instead of progressive invagination as it occurs with the cephalic furrow ({@fig:dynamics}B), and lack the stereotypic cell morphologies present in the cephalic furrow, such as wedge-shaped initiator cells.
+The ectopic folds form by an abrupt epithelial buckling, instead of the progressive invagination as it occurs with the cephalic furrow ({@fig:dynamics}B), and lack the stereotypic cell morphologies present in the cephalic furrow, such as wedge-shaped initiator cells.
 Furthermore, the ectopic folds have a wider and often asymmetric cleft ({@fig:dynamics}A, Video 3 and 4), and are about 25% shorter than the cephalic furrow of sibling controls ({@fig:dynamics}C).
 This shallower depth is reflected in the total epithelial area contained within ectopic folds, which is about half of the area contained within the cephalic furrow invagination in sibling controls ({@fig:dynamics}H,I).
 Unlike the predictable positioning of the cephalic furrow in normal development, the position of ectopic folds varies between individual mutant embryos and they can form either anterior or posterior of the head--trunk boundary ({@fig:dynamics}E).
 Finally, we also observe differences in the shape dynamics between the cephalic furrow and ectopic folds.
 While the former progressively tilts posteriorly during the first 15 min after gastrulation, which is accompanied by a smooth bending of the fold outline, the latter forms already tilted and shows variable shapes with no particular trend in time ({@fig:dynamics}F--I).
 Overall, these analyses